robedem/booking_system/README.md

 ## Files

-- `event_system.py`: The main Python script containing the Event, Ticket, and Customer classes, as well as the program execution logic.
+- event_system.py: The main Python script containing the Event, Ticket, and Customer classes, as well as the program execution logic.
-- `admin_password.txt`: A text file that stores the admin login password.
+- admin_password.txt: A text file that stores the admin login password.
 Create this file if it does not exist.
-- `events.txt`: A text file that stores the event data.
+- events.txt: A text file that stores the event data.
 Create this file if it does not exist.